XMegantronX/hello-world/README.md

 Hello!

 I'm actually a cat from Catella.
 I like french fries and pineapples.
 I also like long naps.
+Alot.